 Recently we have had the pleasure of meeting Ornelia, who knows the house well since childhood and has told us of the people and animals that lived here, the work of the house and surrounding fields.
 Something amazing; Ornelia told us a story of wartime; when during an oncoming air-raid German soldiers went out to the fields to recover the children (who were working away from their parents) and the Ox (whom the handlers had abandoned) and bring them to safety, leading the frightened children to safe cover within the forest tempting them to follow by offering pieces of chocolate.

-After restoration the first floor of the house remains faithful to the original divisions with large open plan living zone and a fireplace central to 4 private corner accommodations.
+Surprisingly, after our restoration; we removed all ‘modern’ additions and left only the bare bones or original rooms and divisions, the first floor of the house remains somewhat faithful to its original use with large open plan living zone and a fireplace central to 4 private corner accommodations.

 The house is not only a Leopoldina, but also a casa colonica meaning colonised dwelling; more volume was constructed as more living space was required.
 The Leopoldina label was likely the result of the enlargement of a smaller, ancient property that is now the central part of the house.
 Riccardo the Guardia Caccia (Gamekeeper) at La Fratta whose land surrounds us is a great source of local history and lore and recently told us that the original dwelling place at this site predates the fall of the Roman Empire, and that the original name of this property Pietrabianca which means ‘white stone’ referred to the presence at this location of a site sacred to the Etruscans, built in white stone.

 Certainly this central room of the house (shown in the image below) is the oldest ‘visible’ part of the building and was most likely surrounded by water on 3 sides, judging by Leonardo Da Vinci’s maps of this area.
 In paintings dating from the 12-1300’s we can see the house shown as a group of barn like structures.